-\$CDC is the amount of the contribution as set out in this Development Consent
+\$C{DC} is the amount of the contribution as set out in this Development Consent c) The monetary contribution must be paid to Council:

-CPIPY is the latest release of the Consumer Price Index (Sydney - All Groups) at the date of Payment as published by the ABS.
+CPI{PY} is the latest release of the Consumer Price Index (Sydney - All Groups) at the date of Payment as published by the ABS.

-CPIDC is the Consumer Price Index (Sydney - All Groups) for the financial quarter at the date applicable in this Development Consent Condition.
+CPI{DC} is the Consumer Price Index (Sydney - All Groups) for the financial quarter at the date applicable in this Development Consent Condition.

-- c) The monetary contribution must be paid to Council: - Prior to the issue of the Subdivision Certificate where the development is for subdivision; or - Prior to the issue of the first Construction Certificate where the development is for building work; or - Prior to issue of the Subdivision Certificate or first Construction Certificate, whichever occurs first, where the development involves both subdivision and building work; or - Prior to the works commencing where the development does not require a Construction Certificate or Subdivision Certificate.
+- Prior to the issue of the Subdivision Certificate where the development is for subdivision; or - ii) Prior to the issue of the first Construction Certificate where the development is for building work; or - Prior to issue of the Subdivision Certificate or first Construction Certificate, whichever occurs first, where the development involves both subdivision and building work; or - iv) Prior to the works commencing where the development does not require a Construction Certificate or Subdivision Certificate.